songxf1024/CaPGNN/README.md

 |-- utils
 ```
 > **News:**
-> CaPGNN is easily extensible to **distributed systems**, and we have released a demo of the distributed version: [branch/dist](https://github.com/songxf1024/CaPGNN/tree/dist).
-The architecture of this distributed version is:
+> - CaPGNN is easily extensible to **distributed systems**, and we have released a demo of the distributed version: [https://github.com/songxf1024/CaPGNN/tree/dist](https://github.com/songxf1024/CaPGNN/tree/dist).
+> - The architecture of the distributed version is:
 > <div align="center"><img src="https://github.com/songxf1024/CaPGNN/blob/master/images/demo%20of%20distributed%20version.png?raw=true" width="600px" /></div>

 ## Setup